AvinashDhillor/100-days-of-code/r3-log.md

 # Round 3 - Started on [June 12, Friday, 2020]

+### Day 95-97: September 16-18, 2020

+**Today's Progress:** study and write math functions using TFHE lib.

+**Thoughts:** In these  days i studied more about TFHE library and written some math function using it.

 ### Day 94: September 15, 2020

 **Today's Progress:** Learn more about spring mvc.